cmss13-devs/web/rules.md

 ## No Advertising

 - Don’t post byond://, Discord, Twitch, etc, links to other servers purely for the sake of advertising.
 If you wish to share links to these kinds of places, either ahelp for permission or do so off the server (IE: over Byond messages or Discord).

-## Media Spoilers

-- Giving out plot spoilers to any media with malicious intent is not allowed, but the general discussion of plot that contains spoilers about media released 1 year ago or longer is fine.

 ## Spam